 Defended the Adat Shalom Reconstructionist Congregation in a lawsuit brought by residential owners in the town of Carderock, Maryland challenging the constitutionality of a zoning ordinance, arguing that it amounted to an impermissible endorsement of religion within areas zoned for single-family residential use.
 The U.S. District Court for the District of Maryland granted the defendant’s motion to dismiss.

-In 2012, Jay was recognized by The Legal 500 U.S. for his work in both Product Liability and Mass Tort Defense: Pharmaceuticals and Medical Devices and Supreme Court and Appellate Litigation.
+From 2012–2015, Jay has been recognized by The Legal 500 U.S. for his work in Product Liability and Mass Tort Defense: Pharmaceuticals and Medical Devices.
+He was also recognized for Supreme Court and Appellate Litigation in 2012 and 2013; and was recognized for his work in Commercial Litigation, Product Liability and Mass Tort Defense: Toxic Tort, Trade Secrets and M&A Litigation Defense in 2015.

 Jay was named “Litigator of the Week,” The Am Law Litigation Daily, December 2012.